1 Line (Sound Transit): Suburban expansion

 The Lynnwood Link Extension opened on August 30, 2024, adding four stations to the line as it crossed into Snohomish County.
 It cost $3 billion to construct the 8.5 mi extension and is expected to carry 50,000 daily passengers.
 On the same day, University Street station was renamed to Symphony to reduce confusion with the stations serving the University of Washington campus.
+A southern extension to Federal Way Downtown station opened on December 6, 2025.
+It comprises 7.8 mi of track and includes two intermediate stops; the project, named the Federal Way Link Extension, had initially been approved under Sound Transit 2 but required additional funding that was included in Sound Transit 3.

-The full 2 Line between Seattle and the Eastside was planned to open before Lynnwood and provide access to a new operations and maintenance facility in Bellevue.
-To maintain eight-minute frequencies with four-car trains, some vehicles will be parked outside of the SODO facility and evening service is planned to be reduced; some bus service on the corridor is planned to be retained to accommodate overflow passengers.
-The line is planned to later have trains every eight minutes at peak and ten minutes mid-day and on weekends, with a combined frequency of four minutes at peak and five minutes off-peak between International District/Chinatown and Lynnwood City Center stations on both lines.
+Interlined service on the Lynnwood–Seattle section began in February 2026 with the launch of simulated testing for the 2 Line.
+The simulated service allowed passengers to board trains between Lynnwood City Center and International District/Chinatown stations and added trains to bring frequency to four minutes during peak periods.
+The new line, which serves the Eastside, fully opened in March 2026 with 13 stations shared with the 1 Line.
+The full 2 Line between Seattle and the Eastside was planned to open before Lynnwood and provide access to the Bellevue operations and maintenance facility.
+To maintain eight-minute frequencies with four-car trains, some vehicles were instead parked overnight at the SODO operations and maintenance facility and some stations.
+Evening service was reduced and some bus service on the Lynnwood–Seattle corridor was temporarily retained to accommodate overflow passengers.